mirucon/required-ja/required.md

-Last modified: 2019-08-06T02:02:19
+Last modified: 2019-10-05T17:16:51

 A theme must meet all of the following requirements to be included in the WordPress.orgWordPress.org The community site where WordPress code is created and shared by the users.
 This is where you can download the source code for WordPress core, plugins and themes as well as the central location for community conversations and organization. [https://wordpress.org/](https://wordpress.org/) theme repository.

 Themes that have **3 or more distinct issues may be closed** as not-approved.
 However, theme authors may resubmit the theme once they’ve corrected the issues.

-Along with these checks you should also run the theme through the [Theme Check](https://wordpress.org/plugins/theme-check/) pluginPlugin A plugin is a piece of software containing a group of functions that can be added to a WordPress website.
+Along with these checks, you should also run the theme through the [Theme Check](https://wordpress.org/plugins/theme-check/) pluginPlugin A plugin is a piece of software containing a group of functions that can be added to a WordPress website.
 They can extend functionality or add new features to your WordPress websites.
 WordPress plugins are written in the PHP programming language and integrate seamlessly with WordPress.
 These can be free in the WordPress.org Plugin Directory https://wordpress.org/plugins/ or can be cost-based plugin from a third-party.
 You can find a full list of what it [checks here](https://make.wordpress.org/themes/handbook/review/required/theme-check-plugin/).

 * * *